bradchristie/taminations-flutter/assets/a2/all_4_all_8.md

 # All 4 Couples / All 8 concepts

-From the general versions of static square, circle, and Thar: These concepts are applied to 4-dancer calls (or calls using fewer dancers), and allow all eight dancers to do the call at once.
+From the general versions of Static Square, Circle, and Thar: These concepts are applied to 4-dancer calls (or calls using fewer dancers), and allow all eight dancers to do the call at once.
 Each group of 4 dancers works with themselves as though the other group were not there.

 When the dancers would normally walk through the middle of the square (e.g. as part of a Pass Thru or Pull By), they walk around the perimeter instead.
 All the hand actions and shoulder passes are